mezhanglei/react-easy-formrender/README.md

   - ~~change `render` in schema to `readOnlyWidget` and `readOnlyRender`~~
   - Version matching react-easy-formcore version 1.1.x or higher

-# Default export component

-- The atomic components used in the form are fully decoupled from the form Engine, and can be replaced with any ui library component or other custom component with `value` (or set via `valueProp`) and `onChange` interface props before the form is used
-- Render the form through the `properties` attribute, It includes three parts: 1. the props of the outermost form container.2.the `FormFieldProps` corresponding to the fields are used to describe the properties of the form field.
-3. `props` in FormFieldProps is used to describe the `controls` component
-- String expressions are fully supported for simple types of property fields in `properties`

-# Path rules involved in the form
-Forms are allowed to be nested, so they will involve finding a certain property.
-The paths follow certain rules

-for Example:
-- `a[0]` means the first option under the array `a`
-- `a[0]b` or `a[0].b` means the `b` attribute of the first option under the array `a`

 ## install

 ```bash